-Dr. Lubna Ayub is presently working as Director General, National Institute of Management, Karachi, and is a BS-21 Officer of the IRS group.
+Dr. Lubna Ayub is presently working as Director General, National Institute of Management, Karachi, and is a BS-21 Officer of the Inland Revenue Service (IRS).

 Previously, she has worked as Member FBR on Special Initiatives, and Chief Commissioner Inland Revenue, Regional Tax Office, Hyderabad and Quetta.

-She attained a PhD (Sociology), on a Fulbright Doctoral

-Scholarship, USA, MSc (Development Studies) from the London School of Economics, UK, on a Chevening Scholarship, and a specialization in Public Finance from the American University, Washington DC, on a Hubert Humphrey Fellowship.
+She attained a PhD (Sociology), on a Fulbright Doctoral Scholarship, USA, MSc (Development Studies) from the London School of Economics, UK, on a Chevening Scholarship, and a specialization in Public Finance from the American University, Washington DC, on a Hubert Humphrey Fellowship.

-She was a member of the Group Study Exchange Programme of Rotary International to Tennessee, USA as an ambassador of Pakistan.
+She was a member of the Group Study Exchange Program of Rotary International to Tennessee, USA as an ambassador of Pakistan.

 She is an adjunct faculty at the IBA, SZABIST, and Dow Universities, and has taught courses on Development Economics, Research Methods, and Leadership and Change Management.
+She has recently (Aug - Sept, 2023) attended a Harvard Business School (HBS) short curse on "Strategy Execution for Public Leadership".
 She is the President of the Alumni Association of Hubert Humphrey Fellows, Pakistan, a Rotarian, and is associated with several nonprofit and academic organizations.